 Shawn Lamb, Founding Archivist, Touchstones Museum of Art and History; Ron Wellwood, Retired, Librarian at Notre Dame University, Selkirk College, and David Thompson University; Sandra Hartline, WKWA liaison, author and community contributor, and Judy Deon, Selkirk College Librarian.

-Deep thanks go to Jai Sequoia for her donation of the exquisite mandala graphic that forms the logo for this website, and all the additional volunteer time that she has put in on the project.
+Deep thanks go to Jai Sequoia for her donation of the exquisite mandala graphic that forms the logo for this website, and all the additional volunteer dedication she has put in on the project, including the new Facebook banner.
 It has been a great pleasure working with her.

-Miriam Needoba of Small Town Films Inc. in Nelson has joined the project as Video Mentor extrordinaire.
-She has been training and assisting Marcia and the volunteers in video formatting, processing, editing and uploading, for all the incredible original historical audio and video material that will be incorporated onto the website over the next year.
-We also thank Nancy Rosenblum for her vision, skill and time to colour correct amateur video footage.
+Miriam Needoba of Small Town Films Inc. in Nelson was the project's Video Mentor extrordinaire.
+She has trained and assisted Marcia and the volunteers in video formatting, processing, editing and uploading, for all the incredible original historical audio and video material that is being incorporated onto the website.
+We also thank film professional Nancy Rosenblum for her vision, skill and time to colour correct amateur video footage.